Cameo (band): 1974–1979: Formation and early years

 Formed by Larry Blackmon in 1974 as the New York City Players the band was signed by Casablanca Records to its Chocolate City imprint in 1975 as the Players.
-However, according to original band member Nathan Leftenant, the group soon changed its name after the threat of legal action by Mercury Records due to the name "the Players" being too similar to Ohio Players, who recorded for Mercury at the time.
-The name Cameo was derived from a brand of cigarettes sold in Canada that the band saw during a visit to that country.
+The band changed its name after notification by Mercury Records that the name "the Players" was too similar to Mercury's signing, Ohio Players.
+The name Cameo was taken from a brand of cigarettes the band saw in Canada.
 Prior to this, Blackmon, keyboardist Gregory Johnson, and Gwen Guthrie formed the band East Coast, together with James Wheeler (alto saxophone), Melvin Whay (bass), Michael Harris (percussion), and Haras Fyre (also known as Pat Grant) on trombone.
 They released one self-titled album in 1973 on the independent label Encounter.

-Cameo started with a deep, funk sound, but it was obvious from the start their sights were set on the dance floor.
-Their first album was Cardiac Arrest which featured its first hit single, "Rigor Mortis".
+Cameo's first album was Cardiac Arrest which included the hit single, "Rigor Mortis".
 Follow up albums We All Know Who We Are, Ugly Ego and Secret Omen contained dance floor songs such as "I Just Want to Be" and "It's Serious", the latter of which was used for a dance contest scene in the 1978 film Thank God It's Friday.
-The band's debut single "Find My Way" was a disco song that was also used in the film, and was included on the Thank God It's Friday soundtrack. ("Find My Way" was their cover of a 1972 Three Degrees and a 1969 Tymes tune.)
+The band's debut single, "Find My Way", was a disco song that was used in the film, and was included on the Thank God It's Friday soundtrack. ("Find My Way" was their cover of a 1972 Three Degrees and a 1969 Tymes tune.)

 Bassist Aaron Mills joined the band in 1978, after a stint in Donald Byrd's jazz-funk collective N.C.C.U., which toured with Cameo.
-Mills impressed Blackmon with his bass playing, and Blackmon invited him to join Cameo.